AlBaldwin/React-Music-Player-with-Cypress/README.md

 # React Music Player App with Cypress Testing

-I built this React music player app in a react Dev camp course I recently enrolled in.
-I have added a test framework using Cypress to experiment with the cypress react-selector library.
+This React music player app was built as a project in a React Dev camp course I recently enrolled in.
+I have added a test framework using Cypress to experiment with so i can have a better understanding of reacts JSX, Components, props and state using the cypress react-selector library.

 ## Available Scripts